DataStorytellingLab/visualize-social-patterns-census-api/visualize-social-patterns-census-api.md

 - y is the predicted value of y,

 - 𝛂 is the intercept of the line.
-It can be interpreted as the value we would expect to see for y if x is 0.
+It can be interpreted as the value we would expect to see for y when the value of x is 0.

 - 𝛃 is the slope of the line.
-It can be interpreted as how we predict y to change if x increased by one unit.
+It can be interpreted as how much we predict y to change if x increases by one unit.

--

 ``` r
 # define a regression model for new construction